Apply for financial aid

 - Direct Subsidized Loans: Available to eligible undergraduate students who demonstrate financial need (based on their FAFSA®).

 - Direct PLUS Loans: Though this loan is not based on financial need, loan borrowers are required to pass a credit check.
-Eligible graduate, professional students and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.
+Eligible graduates, professional students, and parents of dependent undergraduate students can use this loan to pay for education expenses not covered by other financial aid.

 To find out if you qualify for federal student aid, check out this article.